mayflower-tech/natuerlich/docs/getting-started.md

 ### **(1)** - enter the immersive session

 We create a button that joins an immersive augmented reality session when clicked.
-This is achieved through the `useEnterXR` hook, which reives the session mode (e.g., immersive-ar) and session options containing required and optional features.
+This is achieved through the `useEnterXR` hook, which receives the session mode (e.g., immersive-ar) and session options containing required and optional features.
 In this case, we declare the `"local-floor"` reference space and `"hand-tracking"` as required.

 ```tsx
 const sessionOptions: XRSessionInit = { requiredFeatures: ["local-floor", "hand-tracking"] };